HenrikSamuelsson/reading-engineering-secure-devices/README.md

 *Amnesia:33* - set of thirty-three memory vulnerabilities affecting IoT devices

-*attack vector* - Path or method used to attack a system, with intention to gain unprivileged access to a system asset.
+*attack vector* - Path or method used to attack a system, with intention to gain unprivileged access to a system asset

+*brute force attack* - Systematic attack where each possible secret key is tried one by one in order

-*denial of service* a way to interrupt a service
+*denial of service* - a way to interrupt a service

 *elevation of privilege* a way to act without permission